fumdiali/my-journal-app/README.md

 I affirm that feature 1 is <b>INCOMPLETE</b>.<br/>
 <br/>
 <br/>
 Minimal implementation:<br/>
+User is requested to sign-in via the SIGN-IN button, using<br/>
-User taps on CREATE ACCOUNT button, and gets directed to Google's account creation page. .<br/>
+a Google account.If none exists,user may tap on CREATE ACCOUNT button, and is redirected to Google's account creation page.<br/>
 ![alt text](journalapp.png "Screenshot of landing screen")<br/>
 After creating a Google account, user may return to app and sign-in via the Google sign-in button